ankane/ahoy_email/README.md

 ### Users

-Ahoy tracks which user a message is sent to.
+Ahoy tracks the user a message is sent to (not just the email address).
 This allows you to have a full history of messages for each user.

 By default, Ahoy tries `User.where(email: message.to.first).first` to find the user.